Croft Taekwondo & Haidong Gumdo Academy

-Haidong Gumdo is a Korean sword martial art, for students of all ages, that is rapidly growing in popularity here in Texas as well as the USA nationwide.
+Haidong Gumdo is a Korean sword martial art for students of all ages that is rapidly growing in popularity here in Texas as well as in the USA nationwide.
 It is similar to the Japanese Samurai Sword.

-Haidong is an historical name for Korea that translates to ‘Mountainous Land by the Eastern Sea’.
-Gum translates to "sharp blade or sword" do translates to "way or method".
+Haidong is a historical name for Korea that translates to ‘Mountainous Land by the Eastern Sea’.
+Gum translates to "sharp blade or sword," do translates to "way or method."

 So Haidong Gumdo translates to " The method of the Korean sword" or Korean Sword art.